Projections of Orbital Measures and Quantum Marginal Problems: Integral formulae for the densities

 \section{Integral formulae for the densities}

 In this section, we prove integral formulae for the joint spectral distributions of random matrix models related to projections of coadjoint orbits.
 In Section \ref{sec:projections-general} we consider the general case of a connected, compact Lie group $G$ and a closed, connected subgroup $H \subset G$.
 We then turn to quantum marginal problems, treating separately the cases of distinguishable particles (Section \ref{sec:formula-dist}), indistinguishable bosons (Section \ref{sec:formula-bos}) and indistinguishable fermions (Section \ref{sec:formula-fer}).
+In what follows, we assume familiarity with basic notions of Lie theory.
+We refer the reader to \cite{Hall} or \cite{Helgason-DLS} for introductions to Lie groups and Lie algebras, and to \cite[\textsection1.3]{McS-HC} for a brief review of definitions.